XXiaoA/ns-textobject.nvim/README.md

 ### Usage

-We will make the keymaps refer to your nvim-surround's aliases automatically after calling `setup`, if your `auto_map` option is true (defalut is true). <br>
+We will make the keymaps refer to your nvim-surround's aliases automatically after calling `setup`, if your `auto_mapping` option is true (defalut is true). <br>

 Or, you could map manually like the following: